 Everyone knows how an A/B pedal works…camera one/camera two.
 How about a pedal that seamlessly pans your guitar back and forth between two amps?
 Say hello to the Saturnworks pan pedal.

 You can set the knob fully counterclockwise for one output, fully clockwise for the other, or anywhere in between to blend the two.
-A Dunlop rubber knob cover makes turning the knob with your foot a breeze.
-The Saturnworks pan pedal uses dual active buffers for smooth panning across two outputs without tone loss.
+The Saturnworks pan pedal uses dual active buffers for panning across two outputs without tone loss.
 If you only have one amp plugged in, you can use the pan pedal as a buffered volume control.
+You can also use the pedal pedal as a simple buffer or buffered splitter.

 Saturnworks pedals are handcrafted in the USA with boutique-grade features, including: